hoihu/py-framebuf/README.md

 - All 7 color formats supported (MONO_VLSB, RGB565, GS4_HMSB, MONO_HLSB, MONO_HMSB, GS2_HMSB, GS8)
 - API-compatible with the C implementation
 - Optimized using viper decorators and ARM Thumb-2 assembly helpers

+## Motivation

+Some HW / Displays require other colorm format than the (hard coded) framebuf library from MicroPython.

+For example, a LED strip with WS2812 chips has 8 bits per color, making it a RGB888 format.

+Or it may be that a DMA channel which streams the framebuffer to the display requires a certain layout of the underlying buffer to work smoothly.

+All this would be difficult to do in C code and would also require to re-compile MicroPython.

+Using `@viper` and `@asm_thumb` enables to write pure-python code at reasonable speed.
+But how fast can it be?

+This repository tries to find an answer to this by benchmarking a viper / asm_thumb optimized pure-python framebuf vs the C code of the built-in micropython module

+Therefore - it's not meant as a replacement of the C-code of MicroPython, but rather as a test sceleton to benchmark things.

 ## Architecture